frc2204/website/_resources/fabrication-how-to-use-a-drill-press.md

 **8. Conclusion**

 By following the guidelines outlined in this documentation, you can safely and effectively use a drill press for a variety of drilling tasks.
 Remember to prioritize safety, select the appropriate drill bit for the material, and perform regular maintenance to keep the drill press in good working condition.
+You should use a drill press over a regular drill when you want to create precise 90° holes, or repetitive holes, as it is more efficient.
 Happy drilling!